tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

 - **Murphy**

     OK. [#2935](https://github.com/tronprotocol/tips/issues/719) we just discussed. ([#7823](https://github.com/tronprotocol/tips/issues/826)) is already submitted.
-David, your two — 7883 ([#7883](https://github.com/tronprotocol/tips/issues/837)) and 7939 ([#7939](https://github.com/tronprotocol/tips/issues/838)) — are at Last Call now, and the PRs are submitted, right?
+David, your two — 7883 ([#7883](https://github.com/tronprotocol/tips/issues/837)) and 7939 ([#7939](https://github.com/tronprotocol/tips/issues/838)) — are at `Last Call` now, and the PRs are submitted, right?

 - **David**

     Right, both PRs are in review.

-    One more thing: the 3 TRCs we discussed in earlier meetings are now all at Last Call.
+    One more thing: the 3 TRCs we discussed in earlier meetings are now all at `Last Call`.
 Calling this out so anyone with new feedback can leave a comment under the issues.
-If there's no objection, we'll move them to Final shortly.
+If there's no objection, we'll move them to `Final` shortly.

 - **Murphy**